 Florida Rule of Appellate Procedure 9.130 discusses what nonfinal orders are appealable.
 It is important to consider whether the Florida appellate courts can even hear an appeal regarding the order you disagree with.
 If you try to appeal an order that is not appealable, the appeal may be dismissed due to the appellate court’s lack of jurisdiction.

 Hollinger v.
-Hollinger, a March 20, 2020 Fifth DCA opinion, is a good example of Florida case where the question regarding the appellate court’s jurisdiction was raised.
-Here, the Appellant, individually and as personal representative of his father’s Florida estate, appeals a partial summary judgment divesting him of two shares of stock that had been previously gifted to him by his father.
+Hollinger, is a March 20, 2020 Fifth DCA opinion.
+The link to Florida’s 5th District Court of Appeal can be found HERE.
+This Florida Appellate Opinion addresses a good example of an appellate court’s jurisdiction.
+Remember: you should raise jurisdiction as soon as possible.
+Here, the Appellant, individually and as personal representative of his father’s Florida estate, appeals a partial summary judgment.
+Summary judgment is a very common order or judgment which is often appealed.
+That order divested the Appellant of two shares of stock that had been previously gifted to him by his father.

-Appellee questioned whether the Fifth DCA had jurisdiction to consider the partial summary judgment.
+Appellee questioned whether the Fifth DCA had jurisdiction.
+Could the Florida Appeals Court consider the partial summary judgment?
 Florida Rule of Appellate Procedure 9.3130(a)(3)(C)(ii) says that the “district courts of appeal have jurisdiction over nonfinal orders that determine the right to immediate possession of property including but not limited to orders that grant, modify, dissolve, or refuse to grant, modify or dissolve writs of replevin, garnishment, or attachment.”

 Here, the partial summary judgment divested Appellant of two shares of stock.
-Stock are considered to be personal property.
+Shares of stock and interests like member interests in Florida LLCs are personal property.
 Therefore, because the partial summary judgment divested Appellant of property, the Fifth DCA had jurisdiction